 A 5 percent PTI that does not consider other financial obligations further depletes low-income peoples’ already meager incomes and does little to stop the debt trap that ensnares the majority of borrowers.

 Further, the 5 percent PTI threatens the strong protections in the states for which the 5 percent PTI, or even a 36 percent APR cap — a distant dream for some states — is regressive.
-Twelve states, including Arkansas, Arizona, Connecticut, Georgia, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, North Carolina, Vermont, and West Virginia, have banned payday lenders from operating within their borders.
+Fifteen states and the District of Columbia have effectively banned payday lenders from operating within their borders by passing rate cap bills at 36 percent APR or lower.

 The proposal may also affect mainstream financial institutions.
 The 5 percent PTI subverts guidelines issued by the Federal Deposit Insurance Corporation (FDIC) and the Office of the Comptroller of the Currency (OCC), who in 2013, mandated banks evaluate income and expenses when disbursing loans repaid via the borrower’s checking account.

 The CFPB’s proposal should introduce measures that stop the debt trap.
 The Bureau is barred from issuing caps on APR so structuring a PTI thoughtfully to anticipate loopholes is critical.
 Payday loans are designed to shepherd borrowers into immediately taking out — “flipping to” — another loan.
 In Indiana, 60 percent of borrowers take out a new loan the same day they pay off their old loan.
 Within 14 days, 77 percent have re-borrowed.
-According to CFPB data, over 75 percent of payday loan fees — revenue for lenders — come from borrowers stuck in the debt trap for 10 years or more.
+According to CFPB data, over 75 percent of payday loan fees — revenue for lenders — come from borrowers who take out 10 loans or more per year.
 The debt trap is integral to the payday loan business model, sustaining its profit-making arm.

 While mainstream financial institutions are known to misbehave, it behooves them to underwrite loans only disbursed to responsible borrowers.
 Payday lenders who have access to borrowers’ checking accounts and car titles lack this incentive.
 In a 2016 report, the CRL writes that “the market incentive to underwrite [the loan] is flipped on its head . . .
 The lender is counting not on the borrower’s ability to repay the loan, but rather on the lender’s ability to collect on the loan, whether or not the borrower can afford to repay it.”
 Research shows that payday loans increase the likelihood of overdraft fees, involuntary bank account closures, and bankruptcy.
 This predatory practice enables the industry to extract an estimated $70 million in finance charges each year in Indiana alone.
 Stronger consumer protections against payday lending would put $70 million more in the pockets of low-income Hoosiers.